treeverse/lakeFS/docs/howto/garbage-collection.md

 </div>

 ## Running the GC job

 To run the job, use the following `spark-submit` command (or using your preferred method of running Spark programs).
-The job will hard-delete objects that were deleted and whose retention period has ended according to the GC rules.

 <div class="tabs">
   <ul>